inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 ..
 This document assumes that you're familiar with per-stream filtering and policing in INET.
 ..
 For a description, see the TODO section.

+..
 This document assumes familiarity with per-stream filtering and policing in INET.
+..
 For a description, see the TODO section.

-This document assumes familiarity with per-stream filtering and policing in INET, :ref:`detailed here <sh:tsn:filtering:statistical:filtering_in_inet>`.

 ..
 See the TODO section for a description.